wulffeld/linear-branch-creator/README.md

 - `INITIALS` - Your initials.
 - `PREFIX_CHOICES` - Which types of prefixes you work with.
 Comma separated list.
 E.g. "chore,bug,feature".
 - `ASSIGNEE_EMAIL` - The email address of the owner of the cards.
-- `STATE` - The state for the query.
-Examples: "backlog" or "unstarted".
+- `STATES` - The state(s) for the query.
+Examples: "unstarted" or "backlog,started".

 This will end up creating branches of the form: